joshbeard/walsh/README.md

 # walsh

-Walsh is a versatile wallpaper manager designed to randomize images on multiple displays from various sources.
-It allows you to save images to lists, blacklist unwanted images, and more.
-This tool wraps other utilities to handle the heavy lifting.
+Walsh is a niche CLI wallpaper manager for randomizing images on multiple displays from various configured sources.
+It supports saving images to lists, blacklisting unwanted images, downloading images, and more, by acting as a wrapper around other tools to query displays and set wallpapers.

 <img align="right" width="256" height="256" src=".doc/image.jpg">